AGnias47/tsp-research/ReadMe.md

 * Run the MLflow server locally via `mlflow server`
 * Go to the provided URL, likely http://127.0.0.1:5000
-* Click on the "TSP Project" experiments
+* Click on the desired experiment
 * In the "Columns" dropdown, deactivate all the "Attributes" columns and activate the "Metrics" and "Parameters" columns

 ## Runtime